If you’ve had a phone contract with mobile data for a long while, you’ll know exactly how much things have improved over the past few years.

 As with 1G, 2G, 3G and 4G before it, it’s an umbrella term for the fifth-generation of mobile networks.
-Within 5G there’s lots of jargon, most of which you really don’t need to know about or worry about – at least not until there are competing standards or you need to make sure you buy a 5G phone with the right specs to work with your mobile operator.
+Within 5G there’s lots of jargon, most of which you really don’t need to know about or worry about – at least not until you need to buy a 5G phone.
+At that point, you must ensure it has the right specs to work with your mobile operator.

 5G will be much faster than 4G.
 In technical lab tests, 4.5Gb/s (4500 megabits per second) and more has been achieved, but in the real world you can expect between 10 and 20 times better speed than 4G.
 That’s according to companies including Qualcomm, Huawei and Samsung.

 In recent tests in real-world conditions (at Canary Wharf, for example), it has demonstrated that over 1Gb/s is possible, which is a big increase over the fastest 4G speeds.

 It means the internet connection on your phone is likely to overtake your home broadband speed by quite a margin.
 And that applies to upload speeds as well as downloads, so posting a 4K video you’ve just shot on your 5G-capable phone to YouTube as you walk along the high street should become a reality within a matter of weeks.

 Currently, 4G speeds are around 10-15Mb/s on average for downloads, which means actual 5G speeds should be between 200 and 400Mb/s - on average.
 It's possible you'll get up to 800Mb/s or even more.